 His most recent work includes Augmented Reality, Wearables/Google Glass and Virtual Reality — he and his students produce immersive experiences under their brand: JOVRNALISM™.
 Their work can be seen in The New York Times, NBC, NPR, ProPublica, USA Today and in their own iOS/Android app.

-JOVRNALISM has received awards from the Online News Association, Society for News Design and Association for Education in Journalism and Mass Communication, as well as grants from the Knight Foundation and others.
+JOVRNALISM has received awards from the Online News Association, the Association for Education in Journalism and Mass Communication, the LA Press Club and The Webby Awards, among many others.
+It has also been awarded grants from the Knight Foundation and others.

 He is the recipient of SPJ’s 2015 Distinguished Teaching in Journalism Award.
 He has been an international keynote speaker, panelists (SXSW three times), moderator and gave a TEDxKC talk on the future of news and misinformation.